acegreen/Bitcoin-Sample-iOS-App/README.md

 ## BitLive

 This sample app was created when I received a test challenge to complete.
 My focus was on details and to avoid reinventing the wheel unless neccessary.
-I took advantage of 3 mainstream libraries to complete the task and focused my attention to the design and details such as color theme, animating the label the displays current value, creating a catchy icon.
+I took advantage of 3 mainstream libraries to complete the task and focused my attention to the design and details such as unit/UI testing, color theme, animation for visual appeal and creating a catchy icon.

 PS I was not selected to proceed further based on this.
-Request for additional feedback went unanswered so I'm unable to say why. '
+Request for additional feedback went unanswered so I'm unable to say why.
+Note: This repo has evolved since my submission

 ## Screenshots